microsoft/vscode-go/README.md

 **Note 1**: Read [GOPATH in the VS Code Go extension](https://github.com/Microsoft/vscode-go/wiki/GOPATH-in-the-VS-Code-Go-extension) to learn about the different ways you can get the extension to set GOPATH.

 **Note 2**: Users may want to consider turning `Auto Save` on in Visual Studio Code (`"files.autoSave": "afterDelay"`) when using this extension.
 Many of the Go tools work only on saved files, and error reporting will be more interactive with `Auto Save` turned on.
-If you do turn `Auto Save` on, you may also want to turn format-on-save off (`"go.formatOnSave": false`), so that it is not triggered while typing.
+If you do turn `Auto Save` on, you may also want to turn format-on-save off (`"[go]": { "editor.formatOnSave": false }`), so that it is not triggered while typing.

 **Note 3**:  This extension uses `gocode` to provide completion lists as you type.
 If you have disabled the `go.buildOnSave` setting, then you may not get fresh results from not-yet-built dependencies.
 In this case, to get fresh results from such dependencies, enable the `go.gocodeAutoBuild` setting.
 This will make the extension use `gocode`'s `autobuild=true` setting.
 If you experience any performance issues with autocomplete, you should try setting `"go.gocodeAutoBuild": false` in your VS Code settings.